 - Fort Collins is known for its fantastic hikes and superb scenery.
 Everything from quick hikes, day-long hikes, and multi-day hikes are just a short drive from the heart of town.
 Here’s a list of some of the best hiking trails in Fort Collins.

 - Whether you’re exploring the 285-plus miles of Fort Collins’ trails or biking in the mountains, taking in the jaw-dropping landscape, you’ll understand why Fort Collins garners the designation of being a platinum level bike-friendly city.
-Fort Collins also offers a Bike Share program which serves as a type of public transportation that includes a network of bicycles for short-term use.
+Fort Collins also offers a Bike Share program called Pace, which serves as a type of public transportation that includes a network of bicycles for short-term use.

 - Stand Up Paddle Boarding, or SUP, has increased in popularity over the last few years in Fort Collins.
 Because of our reservoirs, lakes, and rivers, Fort Collins plays host to some of the best SUP’n spots in the state.
 It doesn’t matter if it’s your first time on a board or if you paddle every day, Fort Collins is full of plenty of outfitters happy to set you up with the proper equipment, offer guided and unguided trips, and give you insider tips to explore the outdoors like a local.

 - There are plenty of spots to fish in Fort Collins such as the Cache la Poudre River, Horsetooth Reservoir, Riverbend Ponds and many more.
 Most people who give fishing a try tend to develop an affinity for the sport, especially if they catch a fish or two in the process.
 Fort Collins is full of a bounty of trout and other native fish species scattered throughout all the bodies of water in the area.